MaartenAfschrift/TrackingWalkingDynamics/README.md

 ### Install OpenMPI program:

-MPI was used to parralize the simulation of the skeletal dynamics (i.e. decrease total time simulation).
+MPI was used in the simulation of the skeletal dynamics.
 The state at the different collocation points are distributed between multiple cores to solve inverse dynamics.

 *  compile Control_Tracking.cpp as a mex file, this files communicates between cpp and matlab:
   * Matlab command: compilamex(pwd,'Control_Tracking.cpp','C:\OpenSim33');